The Citi PremierMiles Card is one of the oldest miles cards in Singapore, and the best connected in terms of transfer partners.

 Two free lounge visits

 The Citi PremierMiles is a relative rarity in its segment for having lounge access.
 Cardholders receive two free visits per year, via Priority Pass.
-At one point in time, the plan was to switch over to Dragon Pass, but it appears that’s been abandoned.
+At one point, the plan was to switch over to Dragon Pass, but it appears that’s been abandoned.

 |BOC Elite Miles||✖|